Tracking down the fastest NFL running back can be tricky. Spoiler alert: It’s not who you think.

 Now, with the innovation of Next Gen Stats, we have access to a new metric: the maximum speed of a ball carrier in an actual NFL game.
 2016 was the first year this stat was measured, so we have it for every active player.

-For former players, however, we only have their 40-time and a stat called Speed Score, which takes into account the player’s weight for a more accurate reflection of their in-game speed.
+For former players, however, we only have their 40-time and a stat called Speed Score, which considers the player’s weight for a more accurate reflection of their in-game speed.

 To recap, our methodology takes into account: